The Commodity Selection Index (CSI)

 CSI

-The Commodity Selection Index (CSI) is a momentum indicator that was developed by J. Welles Wilder, Jr. and was published in his book New Concepts in Technical Trading Systems in 1978.
+The Commodity Selection Index (CSI) is a momentum indicator that was developed by John Welles Wilder, Jr. and was published in his book New Concepts in Technical Trading Systems in 1978.
 The CSI takes trend strength and volatility into account to determine momentum.
 It was developed specifically for short-term trading of commodity futures contracts that are likely have big moves in price and a potentially large ROI.
 It accomplished this by using the Directional Movement Index (DMI) (or the ADXR component of the DMI, to be more precise) to determine trend strength, the Volatility Index and Average True Range (ATR) to determine volatility, margin requirements relative to the DMI and volatility, and the reasonable commission rates of the futures contracts.

-How is it calculated?
+How is the CSI calculated?

 The CSI is calculated by multiplying the ATR, a constant and the ADXR.
 The latter is the sum of the recent ADX plus the ADX of 14 periods ago divided by two.
 The formula for the CSI is: